-We are excited to be working with photographer Marco Kesseler on a new commission which will see him create new work about the hidden landscape where our food is produced and the seasonal staff that work tirelessly to harvest it.
+In 2019 we began working with photographer Marco Kesseler on a new commission which saw him creating new work about the hidden Midlands landscape where our food is produced and the seasonal staff that work tirelessly to harvest it.

 Marco Kesseler is a photographer based in the UK, with an interest in the role of narrative, studying both fact and fiction, as a reference point in representing contemporary social stories.
 Working with communities over an extended period of time, previous works have documented the socio-political effects of the Ukrainian revolution; living in hiding with Albanian families persecuted in the age old traditions of blood feuds, as well as celebratory traditions in Greece.